dapperlabs/nba-smart-contracts/README.md

 would call a public function in the `TopShot` smart contract called `getPlayMetaDataByField`, providing, from their owned Moment, the play and field that they want to query.
-They can do the same with information about sets.
+They can do the same with information about sets by calling `getSetData` with the setID.

 The power to create new plays, sets, and Moments rests with the owner of the `Admin` resource.